Psychosis. Symptoms and Treatment

 Psychosis is an abnormal psychological condition that affects thoughts and feelings.
 The condition is not a defined psychiatric diagnosis.
-Psychiatrists use the term psychosis to describe a group of symptoms which can appear in different mental and physical illnesses.
+Psychiatrists use the term psychosis to describe a group of symptoms that can appear in different mental and physical illnesses.

 A person suffering from psychosis may be partially or completely detached from reality.
 This means that the person has difficulties determining what is real and what is the product of phantasy.
-Mental health experts describe the psychotic state akin to a psychological condition we experience while dreaming.
-People suffering of psychosis are like someone who dreams with open eyes.
+Mental health experts describe the psychotic state as akin to a psychological condition we experience while dreaming.
+People suffering from psychosis are like someone who dreams with open eyes.

 Psychosis.
 Signs and symptoms